E4S-Project/E4S-Documenter/README.md

   ```

 ## Script Usage
 ***DocPortalGen.py*** requires a single argument, the path to an existing directory where the summary pages and the top level list page are generated.
 It reads from a repository list and metadata file cache in its local data directory.
 Optionally a second argument, a path to an alternate repository list, may be provided.
+The --yaml argument causes the geneation of a yaml file including binary blobx of html data which can be rendered by the e4s.io docportal page.
+A standard invocation of DocPortalGen.py might look like: ```./bin/DocPortalGen.py  ./output_dir/ ./data/e4s_products.yaml --yaml```

+DocPortalGen.py can also generate a listing deployed products which can be rendered by the deployments page at e4s.io.
+The deployments generation function reads the ./data/e4s_site_deployment.yaml file which contains a list of URLS for text files containing spack find output for the deployments at their respective sites.
+A standard invocation to generate the site deployment listing looks like: ```./bin/DocPortalGen.py ./output_dir/ ./data/e4s_products.yaml --yaml --deployments```

+Note: DocPortalGen.py works by accessing the GitHub API to make multiple queries for each product.
+Due to the number of queries GitHub requires these API accesses be associated with an account.
+The github account credentils are provided by a credential.yaml file included in the top level E4S-Documenter directory.
+Because the credentials are account specific they are not provided in this repository.

 ***metaGen.py*** prompts the user for fields required for a valid metadata yaml file and prints the resulting file to the current directory.